-Compliance management is a disciple that cannot, and shouldn’t be taken lightly no matter what industry you are in.
+Compliance management is a disciple that can not, and should not be taken lightly no matter what industry you are in.
 However, when it comes to collections, it is even more pertinent to success.
 Over the years, new regulations and compliance policies are enforced and/or amended, differentiating the way agencies collect and emphasizing the need for adaptation.
 Although collectors are legally entitled to attempt to collect all owed debts, there are restrictions on the methodology they utilize including the Fair Debt Collection Practices Act, Fair Credit Reporting Act, and Software Compliance.

 The Fair Debt Collection Practices Act (FDCPA)

 Enforced by the Federal Trade Commission (FTC) since 1978, The Fair Debt Collections Practices Act (FDCPA) has been the main federal law that governs the collections industry.
 Working to eliminate abusive and unfair debt collection practices, the FDCPA also protects collectors from unlawful competition and gives consumers a way to validate the accuracy of their debts.
 The FDCPA also prohibits collectors from the following: